Avoiding Freshers Facebook scams

-The definitive guide to avoiding Facebook scams in the lead up to Freshers week
+The definitive guide to avoiding Facebook scams in the lead up to Welcome Month

-A string of posts on unofficial Freshers’ Facebook pages have advertised fake or risky events, putting prospective students at risk of losing their money, being subject to fraud, and missing out on the official events programme attended by thousands.
+A string of posts on unofficial Freshers’ Facebook pages have advertised fake or risky events, putting prospective students at risk of losing their money, being subject to fraud, and missing out on official events attended by thousands of students.

-Facebook is one of the first ports of call for new university students, as it offers an opportunity to interact with other applicants and to arrange Freshers’ activities.
-The danger arises where both scammers and genuine promoters set up ‘Unofficial’ groups, as these are not moderated by the Union and are often used by fake accounts trying to sell tickets to alternative or simply non-existent events.
+Facebook is often the first point of information for new university students, offering the opportunity to meet other applicants and arrange Freshers' activities.
+However, when scammers and genuine promoters set up 'Unofficial' Freshers groups, the danger arises of being fraudulent.
+These groups are not moderated by the Union and are often used by fake accounts trying to sell tickets to alternative or simply fake events.

 In some cases these sites may actually sell tickets to official or real events, but these will often be at inflated rates so that the creators can profit from freshers.